Megapixel99/TwitchOnlineTracker/README.md

   track: ['channel1', 'channel2'], // all the channels you want to track
   pollInterval: 30, // how often in between polls in seconds. default 30
   debug: true, // whether to debug to console
+  clip: true, // whether to listen to clip creation
   start: true // whether to start immediately. if you don't use this, you must call .start() later })